cogentcore/core/examples/gi3dviewer/README.md

     + `Textures` are the library of `Texture` files that define more complex colored surfaces for objects.
 These can be loaded from standard image files.

-    + `Object`s are the Children of the Scene, and actually determine the content of the 3D scene.
-Each Object has a `Mesh` field with the name of the mesh that defines its shape, and a `Mat` field that determines its material properties (Color, Texture, etc).
-In addition, each Object has its own `Pose` field that determines its position, scale and orientation within the scene.
-Because each `Object` is a `ki.Ki` tree node, it can contain other scene elements as its Children -- they will inherit the `Pose` settings of the parent (and so-on up the tree -- all poses are cumulative) but *not* automatically any material settings.
+    + `Solid`s are the Children of the Scene, and actually determine the content of the 3D scene.
+Each Solid has a `Mesh` field with the name of the mesh that defines its shape, and a `Mat` field that determines its material properties (Color, Texture, etc).
+In addition, each Solid has its own `Pose` field that determines its position, scale and orientation within the scene.
+Because each `Solid` is a `ki.Ki` tree node, it can contain other scene elements as its Children -- they will inherit the `Pose` settings of the parent (and so-on up the tree -- all poses are cumulative) but *not* automatically any material settings.
 You can call `CopyMatToChildren` if you want to apply the current materials to the children nodes.
 And use Style parameters to set these according to node name or Class name.

-    + `Group`s can be used to apply `Pose` settings to a set of Children that are all grouped together (e.g., a multi-part complex object can be moved together etc by putting a set of `Object`s into a Group)
+    + `Group`s can be used to apply `Pose` settings to a set of Children that are all grouped together (e.g., a multi-part complex object can be moved together etc by putting a set of `Solid`s into a Group)